(530) 758-0204 FAX

 8:00 a.m. to 5:00 p.m.

 The City of Davis strives to make its pools a fun and safe place for families to cool off in the summer.
-Come enjoy the spray park feature at Manor Pool as well as the slides (at both Manor & Arroyo Pool).
+Come enjoy the spray park feature at Manor Pool, ride the water slides, or work on your stroke at Lap Swim.
 Reminder, as per Cal/OSHA regulations, all riders must be at least 48 inches tall to ride the water slides.
 Active in-water supervision is required for all non-swimmers.

 All pool schedules are subject to change.

 1525 Tulip Ln